waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 7:** Pidgey, Vulpix, Koffing, Jigglypuff

 # VI.
 Tool & Agent Improvement Log
-- **select_battle_move (FIXED):** The tool has been updated.
-In-game testing confirmed the battle menu is a single vertical list, not a 2x2 grid.
-- **pokemon_hunter (FIXED):** The tool has been refactored to accept a rectangular boundary to ensure all generated movements stay within a specified hunting area.
 - **exploration_planner:** Created an agent to generate optimal routes for speaking to all unvisited NPCs in a city.
+- **Consolidated Agent Ideas:**
-- **Agent Idea (Navigation Debugger):** A `navigation_debugger` agent could be created to analyze failed pathing attempts and suggest alternative strategies or potential map-based reasons for failure.
+  - `navigation_debugger`: Analyze failed pathing attempts and suggest alternative strategies or map-based reasons for failure.
+  - `navigation_assistant`: Analyze pathfinder failure reasons (e.g., 'cuttable tree', 'water') and suggest the required HM or action.
+  - `trainer_predictor`: Predict likely Pokémon types for a given trainer class to assist in pre-battle party optimization.

 # VII.
-New Directives & Resolutions
-- **Map Marker Discipline (WARPS):** I must mark every warp tile (both entry and exit) with '🚪' immediately after using it to improve my navigational memory and avoid getting lost in complex areas.

-# VIII.
 Archived Discoveries & Confirmations

 ## Completed Quests
 ### The Ghost of Lavender Town